carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 ### Use Cases

+#### As a User When I copy a Bundle I want to ensure tags present in ImagesLock file are preserved

+**How might `imgpkg` help to accomplish this Use Case:**

+- Add one new annotation `imgpkg.carvel.dev/image-tags` that supports a comma separated list of tags
+- While copying OCI Images `imgpkg` will read this annotation and will tag the OCI Image with the provided tags

 #### As a User When I inspect my Kubernetes Manifest I can identify the origin of the OCI Images that is running

 **Goals**